seanmiddleditch/CPlusPlus/flat_containers.md

 However, this results in the element type of the container necessarily being a pair of references, which is different than other current standard containers and has some caveats with standard idioms and algorithms.
 See ["To Be or Not Be (an Iterator)"](http://ericniebler.com/2015/01/28/to-be-or-not-to-be-an-iterator/) by Eric Niebler about some of the problems with containers (and their iterators) that return reference proxies instead of real references.

-The author believes that storing the keys and values as `pair`s is likely the right approach, at least for C++ as it exists today.
+The author's opinion is that this design point is dependent both on the chosen internal algorithm as well as whether the standard library proxy iterator support.

 #### Exception Guarantees

-The author believes that it is not possible to offer strong exception guarantees with the flat containers, but we can offer the basic exception guarantee.
+It is not possible to offer strong exception guarantees with the flat containers, but we can offer the basic exception guarantee.
+The question is whether this is acceptable.

 We can see the problem preventing the strong guarantee by looking at the base algorithms and the necessary invariants.

 When inserting an element into the middle of a vector which must stay sorted and contain only unique elements, and in which the vector's capacity already exceeds its size, elements must be shifted to the right to make room for the new element.
 If these elements can throw on move/copy, it is possible for an exception to be thrown partway through shifting the elements.
 At this point, the invariants of the data (sorted and unique elements) will not be consistent.
 However, making the invariant hold either requires rewinding the moves/copies that already took place (which could throw) or completing the shift and copying in the new element (which could throw).